MicrosoftDocs/sql-docs/docs/sql-server/usage-and-diagnostic-data-in-local-audit.md

 ## Turning local audit on or off

-After you have completed the preconfiguration steps, you can turn on Local Audit.
+After you have completed the preconfiguration steps, you can turn on local audit.
 To do this, use a System Administrator account or a similar role with access to modifying Registry Keys to turn local audit on or off by following the steps below.

 1. Launch **regedit**.